 Well How To Spot Job Scams wasn’t an article I thought I’d ever write.
 In fact, I was determined to continue part 3 on “LinkedIN Tips For Job Searchers.”
 But as fortune (or misfortune) would have it, I fell for a worst case scenario during my job search.
 Someone almost scammed me during my job search!
+How did they do that, you might ask?

 I was furiously applying to jobs here on LinkedIN, Glassdoor, Indeed and other sites.
 Every day, I was modifying my resume and cover letter for upwards of 5-10 jobs a day.
 Week after week, I failed to gain traction with anyone.
 Hiring managers were only replying to inform me that I wasn’t selected for the next round…if they replied at all.
 So after a month of sending applications and receiving rejection emails, I felt a bit insecure.
 Lingering doubt hovered over me.
 Did I have a good resume?
 Did I have the skills to branch out and further my career into digital marketing?